MAD9137/f2024/docs/modules/week5/navigation-controller.md

 # Navigating with a Navigation Controller

-There are many ways to navigate from one view to another in an iOS application, but the basic principles are always the same: the initial view of the application will have a connection (called a Segue object) that connects it to the second (destination) view.
-If something in your application tells the Segue object to perform the segue, it transitions (with an animation) from the first view to the second.
-When the user wishes to transition from the second view back to the first, the segue can be 'unwound' to transition back to the first view again.

-You can use a button action to trigger a segue hooked up between an initial view and the second view of your application.
-Then, to get back to the first view, the second view could use its own button to tell the segue to unwind and go back to initial view.

-Another way is to have the current view's code trigger the segue to show the second view.
-The second view still needs its own code to unwinds segue back to initial view.
-In this case, it is the logic in your two viewController classes that would trigger the segue instead of the users interaction with a button.

 Yet another commonly used way to control navigation from one view to another is to embed a **NavigationController** in the main view of your application.
 A NavigationController embedded in a view can manage navigation to additional views connected by segues, and back to the initial view that contains the NavigationController.

 ## Embedding a NavigationController in a View